thindil/tashy/README.md

 **IMPORTANT:** TASHY is not compatible with TASH.
 Here are many breaking changes in the code, thus TASHY should be used only with the new code.
-At this moment, TASHY is "a bit" unstable, used mostly as playgroud.
+At this moment TASHY API should be almost stable.
 All changes (compared with TASH too) can be found [in CHANGELOG.md](CHANGELOG.md)

 TASHY is the Ada 2012 binding to Tcl/Tk.
 It allow to use Tcl code in Ada code and vice versa.
 Included bindings (most of them are incomplete):